Deep Dive

 Conclusion

-Hedera is fundamentally an enterprise-optimized distributed ledger that combines a high-performance hashgraph consensus with a structured, multi-stakeholder governance model.
-How will its council-based approach influence the broader adoption of public ledgers in regulated industries?
+Hedera is fundamentally an enterprise-optimized public network that combines a novel, high-performance hashgraph consensus with a unique corporate governance model to serve real-world decentralized applications.
+How will its focus on regulated, institutional use cases shape the broader adoption of public distributed ledgers?